Community Supported Agriculture (CSA)

 Here is our ever evolving list of crops offered throughout the growing season:

 Spring: Arugula, beets, broccoli, cabbage, carrots, collards, fennel, kale, lettuce, radish, salad mix, spinach, Swiss chard

-Summer: Beans, cucumbers, Chinese cabbage, eggplant, kale, lettuce, peppers (hot and sweet), potatoes, salad mix, summer squash, tomatoes (cherries and slicers), seasonal culinary herbs
+Summer: Beans, cucumbers, Chinese cabbage, eggplant, kale, lettuce, onions, peppers (hot and sweet), potatoes, salad mix, summer squash, tomatoes (cherries and slicers), seasonal culinary herbs

 Fall: Arugula, Asian greens, beans, beets, broccoli, cabbage, carrots, Swiss chard, collard greens, kale, lettuce, onions, peppers, pumpkin, radish, salad mix, spinach, summer squash, turnips, winter squash, seasonal culinary herbs

 Winter: Beets, broccoli, cabbage, carrots, cauliflower, collards, kale, radish, Swiss chard, turnips, winter squash

 Herbs: Basil (Genovese, lemon, Thai, Tulsi), cilantro, parsley